riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-dsp/PROFILE_BLOCK.md

 * Green: Features are equal (e.g., bands = channels)

 This color-coding helps identify whether the relative magnitude of the interacting features affects performance characteristics, revealing optimization patterns in the component behavior.
 Specific details are also outputted in result files (e.g., `results_peq_remote.txt`) below the regression formula.

+**Regression Formulas Per Combination**: Outputs the regression formulas for each combination of interaction terms (e.g., 4 bands x 3 channels)

 ### Wav Read & Wav Write
 Plots will only include timing for 1 channel input, with no regression line.